pippinbarr/SNAKISMS/process/SNAKES.md

 Expressive music?
 Poetry coming up as you play in little titles in cursive… the pain and beauty of being alive, of death…

 ***emotional music, title appear with emotional story of snake’s life, joy, and eventual death***

-### Stoic
-"the endurance of pain or hardship without a display of feelings and without complaint."

-When you die (by colliding with yourself), you just kind of stay there, not actually dying of it…

-So no flashing body for example, just a stoic acceptance of collision… no acknowledgment that something bad happened (not even an acknowledgment of death?) (or just continual flashing and “hurt” sound but no end?)
-Probably better with the sound and flash because otherwise you won’t really understand what’s happening

-***when you die you just flash and have dying sound forever as you “put up with it"***

 ### Subjectivist
 "doctrine that all knowledge is subjective"